enrike/mirra/readme.txt

 events.py --> event handling classes
 export.py --> py2exe / py2app setup script
-utilities.py --> a handy bunch of functions (collisions, random nums and colors, rotations, some triginometry and maths) and utility classes such as the Stack class. export.py --> py2exe and py2app functionality
+utilities.py --> a handy bunch of functions (collisions, random nums and colors, rotations, some triginometry and maths) and utility classes such as the Stack class.
-> /mirra/OSC package folder:
-OSC.py --> Open Sound Control library by daniel Holth oscAPI.py --> simple interface to OSC.py by ixi
+> /mirra/OSC package folder: (this is a pretty old implementation) OSC.py --> Open Sound Control library by daniel Holth oscAPI.py --> simple interface to OSC.py by ixi